denvercude/Ai-E-Reader/backend/README.md

 ### AWS Textract (Default Provider)

 This project uses **AWS Textract** for OCR (Optical Character Recognition) in production environments.
 Textract is used instead of Tesseract because Vercel's serverless environment cannot reliably run heavy OCR workloads.

 Jobs are asynchronous: you upload a PDF with `/api/ocr/start`, then poll `/api/ocr/status/:id` for results.
+When a Textract job is queued, the server responds with HTTP 202 Accepted and includes:
+  - `Location: /api/ocr/status/:id` pointing to the polling endpoint
+  - `Retry-After: 2` suggesting a polling cadence (seconds)

 Direct text extraction still uses `pdfjs-dist`; Textract is only used as a fallback for scanned/image-based PDFs.
 In some Node environments, `pdfjs-dist` may require tweaking worker options if worker-related warnings occur.
 Example:

 ```js
 import * as pdfjsLib from 'pdfjs-dist/legacy/build/pdf.mjs';